B-VLLM: A Vision Large Language Model with Balanced Spatio-Temporal Tokens: Balanced-VLLM

 where $\Phi$ is Gumbel-Softmax operation and $\tau$ is a temperature parameter for the Gumbel-Max trick.
 Note that $S_{\tau} = \{s_{\tau,l^*,l}\}$ is an $L^* \times L$ matrix, in which $s_{\tau,l^*,l}$ reflects the weight of $l$-th frame for the $l^*$-th selection perspective.
 As a result, $V^*$ is a linear weighted combination of $V$ regarding the weight $S_\tau$ for $L^*$ perspectives.

 Notably, as $\tau$ approaches 0, the Gumbel-Softamx distribution converges to a categorical distribution, meaning that $S_{\tau=0}$ is a matrix where each row is a one-hot vector.
 Leveraging the property of the Gumbel-Softmax, we construct $\bar{V}$ to enable discretely sampling from $V$.
 Hence, conceptually, we have $V^*_{l^*}\in V^*$.
 In particular, if $s_{\tau=0, l^*, l} = 1$, this indicates that ${V}_{l^*}^* = V_{l}$, meaning $V_{l}$ is selected for the $l^*$-$th$ perspective.
-In this work, we typically set $\tau$ to 0.5 to ensure the a close approximation of one-hot vectors.
+In this work, we typically set $\tau$ to 0.1 to ensure the a close approximation of one-hot vectors.
+Lastly, we restore the temporal order of $V^*$ based on $S_\tau$ as Gumbel-Softmax may break the order of selected frames.
 We argue that Softmax is unsuitable in this context as $S_{\tau}$ is calculated based on $V_{[CLS]}$ where each $V_{[CLS], l}$ reflects coarse semantic and may overlook fine-grained spatial details.
 As a result, Softmax may smooth out rich spatial visual cues especially when aggregating multiple $V_{l}$s.